ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ### Initializing the form in the load function

-To initialize the form, the schema should be used in a load function with the `superValidate` function:
+To initialize the form, you import an adapter corresponding to your library of choice, together with the schema, and pass it in a load function to the `superValidate` function:

 **src/routes/+page.server.ts**